 You can purchase tickets for Victoria Memorial tours online.
 You can also purchase tickets at the entrance.

-Skip the Line: Victoria Memorial Admission Ticket with Optional Guided Trip
+Skip the Line Victoria Memorial E-Tickets with Guide

 Duration: 4 to 8 hours